ArcticMC/Scenarios/descriptions.md

 ### Blast Mining (H)
 > Whenever you mine an ore, even nether quartz, there is a 5% chance the a creeper will spawn on you.
 There is also a 3% chance of ignited TNT spawning on you.
 This will not happen at the same time, you'll just have to face it one way or another.

+### Bleeding Some Decent Items (L)
+> Whenever a player dies, they will drop a flower pot, some gold nuggets, sticks, and an Efficency 2 Iron pickaxe.

 ### Bleeding Sweets (L)
 > Whenever a player dies, they will drop a diamond, 5 gold, a book, 1 string, 16 arrows.